This is what you really want to know – Is the programming on Foxtel better than on Freeview?

 Two word answer: Hell yes.

 If you’re addicted to soaps, you can watch them all day and all night on Foxtel.
-If you absolutely, positively must watch all the sport all the time, you’ll find coverage of every event that matters on one of the fifteen dedicated sports channels as well as the sports news channels.
-Including the option to live-stream popular sports to eligible mobile devices using the Foxtel Go app.
+If you absolutely, positively must watch all the sport all the time, you’ll find coverage of every event that matters on one of the 19 dedicated sports channels as well as the sports news channels.
+Including the option to live-stream popular sports to eligible mobile devices using the Foxtel app.
 If you choose the full 92 channel package, there’s a serious danger that you’ll never leave your house again.
-Headline shows for 2015 include Fear The Walking Dead, Empire and Falling Skies.
+Headline shows for 2017 include Mr Robot, Big Little Lies and A Place to Call Home.

 Free to Air TV on the other hand, offers 29 channels from a variety of broadcasters, but unlike with Foxtel, it’s not the case that whenever you tune in there’ll be something worth watching.
 At the time of writing, it’s 8:45 am, and the best picks right now are the shopping channel, an unbelievable amount of kids’ TV, and news in Chinese, Arabic, English, and Russian.